rchavarria/new-jekyll-blog/README.md

 # TODOs

-- [ ] On the index page, show date instead of just numbers
 - [ ] Archives (copy from old blog)
 - [ ] Blog header must be same width that content
 - [ ] Add books from gmail